arthurboss/arthurboss/README.md

 ## Howdy!

-I'm Arthur, Frontend / Javascript developer with over 4 and a half years of experience and currently living in Norway 🇳🇴
+I'm Arthur, Frontend / Javascript developer with over 5 years of experience and currently living in Norway 🇳🇴

 ### Tech Stack Experience